 A Beacon of Hope

 These tiny foxes represent a beacon of hope for imperiled species on the brink of extinction, especially other canids such as the Mexican Gray Wolf and Red Wolf.
 The story of the Channel Island Foxes also serves to remind us how important the Endangered Species Act is in preventing extinction.
 This single piece of legislation has elevated countless species on the brink of extinction to receive the immediate action needed for their protection and recovery.
-Wolf Park takes an active stance in support of the Endangered Species Act, not only for the grey wolf and other canids, but for all imperiled species.
+Wolf Park takes an active stance in support of the Endangered Species Act, not only for the gray wolf and other canids, but for all imperiled species.

 In Memory of Hunter